stestagg/rpled/README.md

 Stack overflows or underflows cause immediate program termination.

+Unless otherwise specified, all arithmetic is performed using 16-bit signed integers with wraparound on overflow.

+Boolean values are represented as 0 (false) and 1 (true).

 The VM is extensible via modules.
 Each module globally reserves 4 opcodes in the opcode space for performing calls with varying numbers of arguments.
 All arguments are 16-bit values whose interpretation is module-specific.

 For example, a module named LED causes 4 opcodes to be reserved: